 Narrative captures all the moments in peoples lives seamlessly and tells a story thats meaningful and memorable, said Keith Rabois, partner at Khosla Ventures.
 The process of capturing the moment no longer takes you out of the moment.

-On the board is also Om Malik, partner at True Ventures, which is already an investor in Narrative along with Passion Capital, both of which are also participating in the new round, and Narrative co-founders Oskar Kalmaru and Björn Wesén.
+On the board is also Om Malik, partner at True Ventures, which is already a Ripple investor in Narrative along with Passion Capital, both of which are also participating in the new round, and Narrative co-founders Oskar Kalmaru and Björn Wesén.

 True invests in companies that capture the worlds imagination, and we are only just touching the surface of the creative uses for the Narrative Clip, said Om Malik, partner at True Ventures.
 We are thrilled to continue our support of this innovative company and its wonderful founding team.